PhD - History

 Publications

-“‘The Place is Gone!’: Policing Black Women to Redevelop Downtown Boston,” in “Social Histories of Neoliberalism,” a special issue of the Journal of Social History, 53, no. 1 (Fall 2019), 7-26. - publications
+“‘The Place is Gone!’: Policing Black Women to Redevelop Downtown Boston,” in “Social Histories of Neoliberalism,” a special issue of the Journal of Social History, 53, no. 1 (Fall 2019), 7-26.
+2019 - publications

 Additional Information

 In my classroom, I hope to kindle a sense of the excitement and relevance of historical work.
 I encourage students to seek out hidden histories and to ask how they connect to contemporary events and conditions.
-Practicing historical curiosity does not just enrich our everyday lives; students will also develop a toolkit of critical methods of inquiry and communication that is readily transferable from the classroom to their future careers.
+Practicing historical curiosity does not just enrich our everyday lives; students will also develop a toolkit for critical inquiry and communication that is readily transferable from the classroom to their future careers.

-I am committed to engaged mentorship.
 I strive to cultivate a sense of institutional and intellectual belonging so that students feel empowered to claim their identities as both responsible scholars of the present and engaged historical actors of the future.
 You are always welcome to visit me during office hours, or email me to make an appointment.